prrvchr/OAuth2OOo/README.md

 The revocation takes place in the management of the applications associated with your account.

-No more password is stored in LibreOffice.
+No more password is stored in LibreOffice / OpenOffice.

 ### Install: